nirv-ai/docs/shell/scripts.md

 ## script.nmd.sh

 - actively used for working with nomad
-- requires you have a local docker registry setup, see registry.sh
+- requires you have a local docker registry setup, see registry above
 - access the UI @ [https://localhost:4646](https://localhost:4646/ui/jobs)
 - requires you've setup [TLS with cloudflare cfssl](https://developer.hashicorp.com/nomad/tutorials/transport-security/security-enable-tls)